Tempest (Boxed) - Atari 5200

 You can read about the "unfinished" 5200 prototype on AtariProtos.com.

 Tempest 5200 includes the game cartridge with glossy label, twelve page full-color, glossy manual, professionally offset printed box using chipboard paper stock, and cartridge insert to keep the cartridge in place.
 Only 250 boxed copies of Tempest will be produced!
-After that, the game will be sold without the box.
+After that, the game will be only be sold without a box.
 If you want a boxed copy of the game, don't wait too long!

 |Number of Players||1|